ericbottard/hands-on-spring-data/README.md

 Again, the data set and the setup are taken care of for you.
 Similarly, please fix the failing tests of `MongoTest`.

-   1. Find blog posts by their contents
+   1. Find blog posts by their contents ("Miami")
-   1. Find authors within a radius of 70 (center: [0,0]).
+   1. Find authors within a radius of 70 (center: [0,0])
    1. Find all pictures of a post, via a custom repository implementation